Engineering-Research-and-Development/iotagent-opcua/docs/quick_start_guide.md

 -   `contexts: []`
 -   `contextSubscriptions: []`

+and enable the mapping tool:

+-   `mappingTool: { enabled: true, ... }`

 #### Manual Configuration (editing config.js file)

-When autoprovisioning is enabled, using Manual Configuration it is possible to specify the mapping between OPC UA objects and NGSI attributes and commands.
+Using Manual Configuration it is possible to specify the mapping between OPC UA objects and NGSI attributes and commands.
 The mapping can be specified in the config.js, editing the properties `types`, `contexts` and `contextSubscriptions`.

 To define active attributes: